AbyelT/DD2482-devops-tasks/test2/step4.md

 }
 ```
 It is a serverless function which returns a JSON object with the status set to done everytime it is called.
-Let's try to modify it to return a "Hello world" message.
+Let's replace the returned object with the following:

 ```
-"use strict"

-module.exports = async (context, callback) => {
 return {message: "Hello world!"}
-}
 ```
 You can modify it to do whatever you want. 😊